clover-eric/anx-calibre-manager/README.md

 - **Mobile-First Interface**: A clean, responsive UI designed for easy use on your phone.
 - **PWA Support**: Installable as a Progressive Web App for a native-like experience.
 - **Calibre Integration**: Connects to your existing Calibre server to browse and search your library.
+- **Smart Send to Kindle**: Automatically handles formats when sending to your Kindle.
+If an EPUB exists, it's sent directly.
+If not, the app **converts the best available format to EPUB** based on your preferences before sending, ensuring optimal compatibility.
 - **Push to Anx**: Send books from your Calibre library directly to your personal Anx-reader device folder.
 - **Integrated WebDAV Server**: Each user gets their own secure WebDAV folder, compatible with Anx-reader and other WebDAV clients.
 - **MCP Server**: A built-in, compliant Model Context Protocol (MCP) server, allowing AI agents and external tools to interact with your library securely.